-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals); widespread use of pots (bated traps set on the seabed targeting crustaceans); the use of tangle nets (slackly hung curtains of netting in the water column targeting monkfish, turbot, rays and crawfish) and the use of drift nets (curtains of netting hanging from the surface).
+The use of static gear types includes widespread line fishing (lines set on the seabed with bated hooks at intervals); the use of pots directly adjacent to the shellfish area (bated traps set on the seabed targeting crustaceans) and the use of bottom set gill nets to the west of the area (slackly hung curtains of netting in the water column targeting monkfish, turbot, rays and crawfish).
 These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.